2captcha/custom-slider-demo/README.md

 }
 ```

-Optionally we can draw a small box on the image to see the exact point clicked by 2Captcha worker
+Optionally we can draw a small box on the image to see the exact point clicked by the 2Captcha worker

 ```js
 await page.evaluate((coord) => {